 This hearty stew combines cubed lamb with root vegetables – sweet potatoes, parsnips, and new potatoes – with herbes de provence, bay leaves (fresh if possible), and fresh rosemary.
 Of course a generous cup of red wine flavors the cooking liquid along with good beef stock.
 Cubed lamb gets pressurized for 30 minutes prior to adding the vegetables.
 The stew needs only 10 minutes with the addition of the vegetables to bring the lamb to falling-apart-tender.
 Pair this hearty, rich stew with a medium-bodied red wine such as Cotes du Rhone and a crusty loaf of sourdough…

-If you’re still nervous about trying a pressure-cooker, please try to overcome your fear!
-The modern pressure-cooker is not your mother’s pressure-cooker. 😀
+If you’re still nervous about trying an Instant Pot or pressure cooker, please try to overcome your fear!
+The modern pressure cooker is not your mother’s pressure cooker. 😀

 - 3/4 cup flour